 To be honest, there seems to be a lot of luck involved.
-However, if you know your cricket then you?ll love the attention to detail and will spend hours refining your bating skills.
+However, if you know your cricket then you'll love the attention to detail and will spend hours refining your batting skills.

 Part of the Following Groups

 |Cricket 97 is a detailed simulation of cricket.||Windows||MajorDad (535)|

 |Computer Gaming World (CGW)||Windows||Jun, 1998||70|

 |Power Unlimited||Windows||Sep, 1997||70 out of 100||70|

 |Game-Over!||Windows||Jul 13, 1997||5 out of 10||50|

 There are currently no topics for this game.

 InstallationAfter selecting the set-up program you are confronted by a video sequence of a middle aged man instead of Install Wizard.
 However, It turned out to be Richie Benaud to help through the install program.
 Benaud is an Australian cricket journalist.
 According to the manual he played 63 tests for Australia.
 That probably just about qualifies him to guide you through the install.